apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

     [INFO] --- torque-maven-plugin:5.1-SNAPSHOT:generate (torque-om) @ integrationtest ---
     [main] INFO | org.apache.torque.generator.control.Controller - readConfiguration() : Starting to read configuration files

-- Starting the app service will build the app and start jetty with Maven on port 8081.
+- Starting the app service will build the app and start jetty with Maven on port 8081 by default.
 This command is set as a **command** in the app service in docker compose.

 Currently the docker-compose is generated once more, if starting the containers, this will overwrite m2repo and may result in errors.